FriendsOfTerraform/modules/aws/sns/README.md

 ### Active Tracing X-Ray resource-based policy

 There is no way to create the X-ray resource-based policy required for the SNS active tracing with Terraform today.
-Therefore, after enabling active tracing in this module, you must follow [this documentation][aws-active-tracing-xray] to create the resource-based policy using different means.
+Therefore, after enabling active tracing in this module, you must follow [this documentation][sns-active-tracing-xray] to create the resource-based policy using different means.

 [sns-active-tracing-xray]:https://docs.aws.amazon.com/xray/latest/devguide/xray-services-sns.html
 [sns-data-protection-policy]:https://docs.aws.amazon.com/sns/latest/dg/sns-message-data-protection-policies.html